The Volcano: Rescue from Whakaari review – harrowing and visceral

 Harrowing and visceral while also finding the human center, The Volcano: Rescue from Whakaari is wholly engrossing.

-At first, Academy-Award-nominated filmmaker Rory Kennedy‘s (Downfall: The Case Against Boeing) The Volcano: Rescue from Whakaari appears to have begun its journey at a pace too slow for its own good.
-The camera captures the interviewees as normal subjects.
-It is, frankly, coming across as nothing spectacular.
-In fact, the documentary seems timid and standard.
 However, you’ll notice the frame deliberately chooses to frame subjects off-kilter and never the same.
 Some will have close-ups; others will be panned out.
 The scenes of climbing onto the tour boat off White Island’s volcano are your standard reenactments.
 The thought will cross your mind why would anyone want to go back to such a tragic, triggering place?
 That’s when Kennedy generates an unusual, robust amount of dread in her documentary film that the viewer cannot shake.

-The Volcano: Rescue from Whakaari review and plot summary
+The Volcano: Rescue from Whakaari Review

 Produced by Leonardo DiCaprio, Ron Howard, and Brian Grazer, Kennedy’s film tells the story of the Whakaari volcanic eruption that claimed 25 lives.
 White Island is home to the raging, smoke-fuming beast here.
 Daily tours are given off the coast of this New Zealand island.
 You will hear stories from local tour guides, rescue workers, a couple on their honeymoon, and family members talking about their harrowing stories.